 Healthy families, empowered communities.

-Action for development assists local communities and organisations in Afghanistan through various grass-roots programs and partnerships in the area of scaling up nutrition, health and education.
+Action for development assists local communities in Afghanistan through the development of grass-roots programs and partnerships in the area of scaling up nutrition, health and education.

 Action for Development runs projects in midwifery capacity building and education for street children as well as children with disabilities; at the same time it provides affordable health services through its Comprehensive Health Center, which also offers regular training for health workers.
 AfD was founded by a group of experienced health and development professionals in Afghanistan and the organization was established in Geneva in 2011.
 In 2014 it was granted consultative status with the United Nations Social and Economic Council (ECOSOC).